Import with intelligence

 The ultimate all-photos view.
 Scroll through thousands of photos in a library in one view, where photos are grouped by events and albums, with sorting options applied.

-There is a Calendar view inside Phototheca with three different layouts.
-All photos are represented on a calendar’s grid, where you can scroll back and forth and switch between month, a year or all years’ scales.
+The calendar view has three different layouts.
+All photos are represented on a calendar’s grid, where you can scroll back and forth and switch between month, a year, or all years’ scales.
+Read more about Calendar

-Timeline — is a chart with bars that shows amounts of photos per specific time-frame.
-With a timeline it’s possible to change scale and review when and how many photos are being made and jump directly to every single day.
+Timeline — is a chart with bars that shows amounts of photos per specific time frame.
+With a timeline, it’s possible to change scale and review when and how many photos are being made, and jump directly to every single day.
+Read more about Timeline

 Photo organizing capabilities

-Smart Album feature.
-This is an automatically populated album based on a set of specified conditions.
+Smart Album is an automatically populated album based on a set of specified conditions.
 This is a saved search query.
 There are 10 properties that can be used for a search and 6 conditions, which can be combined together.
+Read more about Smart Albums

 Instant zoom-in and zoom-out slider for thumbnails view.
 Bird-eye overview of hundreds of thumbnails from the top or maximized thumbnails size for a detailed look — controlled with the handy slider at any time.